cmcguinness/LifeInsRecommender/README.md

 ## Installation

-To install this, go into the list of OmnScripts in Salesforce, and import the file *Life Ins Recommender.json*.
+To install this, go into the list of OmnScripts in Salesforce, and import the file *Life Ins Recommender.json* if you are running omnistudio, or *Life Ins Recommender for Vlocity NS.json* if you're running an older Vlocity package.
 Do not activate either the OmniScript nor the Integration Procedure.

 Edit the Integration Procedure *OpenAI_callGPTSystemUser*; the step callGPT has a REST Header for Authorization that needs to be updated with your OpenAI Key.
 Once that's done, activate the Integration Procedure.